-What is it?
+What is mana whenua?

-This means that relationships (whanaungatanga), connections (whakapapa), and respect for rules and the rights of others (tikanga) are important.
+This means that relationships (whanaungatanga), connections (whakapapa), and respect for rules, the rights of others and the proper ways of doing things (tikanga) are important.

 How can you create learner success through mana whenua?